wjglerum/quarkus-ai-agent-workshop/step-02-chatbot/README.md

 Finally, copy over the `index.html` file from the [step-02-chatbot/src/main/resources/META-INF/resources](src/main/resources/META-INF/resources) folder.

+> [!NOTE]
+> If using IntelliJ make sure to create the directories manually first.

 Congratulations, you have built your first chatbot!
 You can interact with the bot by opening your browser and navigate to http://localhost:8080/ Click on the chatbot icon in the bottom right corner to open the chat window.